Maroon-bellied parakeet: Description

-Ecology
+Distribution and habitat

 The maroon-bellied parakeet is common in woodland, and forest edges.
 In the northern part of its range, it mainly lives in highlands up to 1,400 m (4,600 ft), but elsewhere it is primarily found in lowlands up to 1,000 m (3,300 ft).
 Tolerates disturbance well and even lives in urban parks (e.g., Rio de Janeiro and São Paulo) and feeds in gardens.
 Flock size is usually only 6–12 individuals, but up to 40.
 As other members of the genus Pyrrhura, it primarily feeds on fruits, flowers, and similar plant matter; they rarely participate in mixed-species feeding flock.

+Status

 It is generally common and not considered threatened by the IUCN.
 Though there is little trade in these parrots, captive-bred birds are occasionally available as pets.
 Maroon-bellied parakeets can learn to talk, although not clearly.
 They are among the quietest conures, but their shrill voices still irritate some people.